workfloworchestrator/example-orchestrator/README.md

 For production environments with an existing customer administration system (such as a CRM), you can integrate with it by:

 1. **Overriding the GraphQL `customers` resolver** to proxy requests to the external system's API, translating the response into `CustomerType` objects.
-2. **Optionally syncing customers** into a local `CustomerTable` through a periodic task workflow, similar to how SURF imports customers from their CRM (see `workflows/tasks/` for task workflow examples).
+2. **Optionally syncing customers** into a local `CustomerTable` through a periodic task workflow that imports customers from the external system on a schedule.

 This approach keeps the orchestrator's customer data in sync with the authoritative source while still allowing the UI to use the standard customer dropdown.